National Honor Societies:

 - Summa Cum Laude- for GPA 3.75 and above

 To be eligible for degree honor designations students must have completed at least two semesters and at least 30 credit hours at NC State.

-Valedictorian, Salutatorian, and Highest Ranking Scholar in a College.
-To be eligible for consideration as valedictorian, salutatorian, or highest ranking scholar in a college, an undergraduate student must have received at least 100 academic credits at NC State (including credit by examination, advanced placement credit, and S/U courses).
+Valedictorian and Highest Ranking Scholar in a College: To be eligible to graduate as valedictorian, an undergraduate student must have completed at least 100 academic credits at NC State and must have entered their final semester with a 4.0 cumulative Grade Point Average.
+To be eligible for consideration as a highest ranking scholar in a college, an undergraduate student must also have received at least 100 academic credits at NC State (including credit by examination, advanced placement credit, and S/U courses).
 These 100 credits may include no more than 20 transfer credits through programs officially sponsored by NC State.
-Specifically, these programs are Cooperating Raleigh Colleges, National Student Exchange, International Student Exchange, NC State sponsored study abroad programs, and the affiliated hospital programs in Medical Technology.
+Specifically, these programs are Cooperating Raleigh Colleges, National Student Exchange, International Student Exchange, NC State-sponsored study abroad programs, and the affiliated hospital programs in Medical Technology.
 All students whose accumulated grade point averages, based on all courses attempted at NC State, make them eligible for one of these honors, shall be so recognized.
 That is, in the case of ties, more than one student will receive the honor.
 However in the case of ties for valedictorian, no salutatorian will be recognized.

 REG 02.30.01 - Academic Honors is available to view in full on the University's Policies, Regulations and Rules website.